-General Meeting means a meeting which all members of the Association conduct the Hospice and the functions and objectives of the Association.
-Hospice as a location for care, is defined as a home-like setting for individuals who have end-stage illnesses that require palliative care, holistic care, including regular assessment of symptoms and changes in treatment and care plans, and who are unable or do not wish to remain at home to die.
+General Meeting means a meeting which all members of the Association conduct its inpatient service and the functions and objectives of the Association.
+Hospice as a location for care, is defined as a home-like setting for individuals who have end-stage illnesses that require palliative care or other end of life choices, holistic care, including regular assessment of symptoms and changes in treatment and care plans, and who are unable or do not wish to remain at home to die.